DanielChou0916/fracture-preconditioning-enables-thermally-driven-rock-exfoliation-supporting-data/README.md

 - `inputs/`
   MOOSE/Felino input files (`.i`) used to generate the simulations in the paper.
-  Each case folder corresponds to a figure or table in the manuscript.

 - `CSV/`
   Derived datasets in CSV format (e.g., extracted field values, curves, and summary quantities) used for plotting and analysis.